mirrexagon/espressobin-nix/README.md

 1. Add `console=ttyMV0,115200n8` to the kernel command line.

 ## TODO
 - Fix fdtfile determination in U-Boot (V7 vs not).
+I think this is broken by the board/board_name variables being wrong.

 ## Links
 - Issue for mainline U-Boot on the ESPRESSObin: https://github.com/openwrt/openwrt/pull/3360